hredan/ESP_HELLO_WORLD/README.md

 ESP_Blink is an example to build ESP firmware binaries in the GitHub Workflow with the help of [ESP_Action_Build_Scripts](https://github.com/hredan/ESP_Action_Build_Scripts)

 # Disclaimer
 All this code is released under the GPL, and all of it is to be used at your own risk.
-If you find any bugs, please let me know via the GitHub issue tracker or drop me an email ([hredan@sleepuino.info](mailto:hredan@sleepuino.info)).
+If you find any bugs, please let me know via the GitHub issue tracker or drop me an email ([hredan@sleepuino.de](mailto:hredan@sleepuino.de)).